WGBH/AAPB2/app/views/exhibits/conservatism/notes.md

 <a name="4"></a><sup>4</sup> Individual Program Data Sheet, “The Radical Americans,” located in the WNET Collection, National Public Broadcasting Archives, University of Maryland-College Park, Box 13, Folder 3.

-<a name="2"></a><sup>2</sup> Memorandum to Station Managers and Program Managers from Field Services.
+<a name="5"></a><sup>5</sup> Memorandum to Station Managers and Program Managers from Field Services.
 “Program Evaluation Summary: ‘Regional Report: The John Birch Society,’” September 13, 1965.
 Located in the National Educational Television Collection at the Wisconsin Historical Society, Series 2B, Box 7, Folder 1.

-<a name="3"></a><sup>3</sup> Letters can be found in the National Educational Television collection at the Wisconsin Historical Society, Series 2B, Box 6, Folder 14.
+<a name="6"></a><sup>6</sup> Letters can be found in the National Educational Television collection at the Wisconsin Historical Society, Series 2B, Box 6, Folder 14.

-<a name="4"></a><sup>4</sup> For a thorough discussion of this topic, see David M. Stone, *Nixon and the Politics of Public Television* (New York: Garland Publishing, Inc., 1985).
+<a name="7"></a><sup>7</sup> For a thorough discussion of this topic, see David M. Stone, *Nixon and the Politics of Public Television* (New York: Garland Publishing, Inc., 1985).

+<a name="8"></a><sup>8</sup> See Allison Perlman, *Public Interests: Media Advocacy and Struggles Over U.S. Television* (New Brunswick: Rutgers University Press, 2016), 28-42, 55-57.

+<a name="9"></a><sup>9</sup> John White Interivew with Jim Robertson, p21; Jim Roberston Papers, National Public Broadcasting Archives, University of Maryland-College Park, Box 3, Folder 14; James Day, *The Vanishing Vision: The Inside Story of Public Television* (Berkeley: University of California Press, 1995), 68-69; Donald N. Wood, "The First Fifteen Years of the 'Fourth Network,'" *Journal of Broadcasting* 13 (1968-1969), 133-135.

+<a name="10"></a><sup>10</sup> Documentary Programming and the Emergence of the National Educational Television Center as a Network, 1958-1972” (PhD diss., University of Wisconsin-Madison, 1994), 129-134.

+<a name="11"></a><sup>11</sup> Some NET Programs on these topcis include: *LSD: Lettvin vs. Leary*; *A Time For Burning*; *Black Natchez*; *NET Journal: Midsummer 1967*; *NET Journal: Report From Cuba*; *NET Journal: Fidel*; *NET Journal: North Vietnam*.

-<a name="5"></a><sup>5</sup>  John White, Address to Affiliates, October 23, 1966.
+<a name="12"></a><sup>12</sup>  John White, Address to Affiliates, October 23, 1966.
 In the National Educational Television collection at the Wisconsin Historical Society, Series 2B, Box 5, Folder 3.

-<a name="6"></a><sup>6</sup> Letter to Gerald Appy from Patrick Callihan, February 12, 1964, James Day Collection, National Public Broadcasting Archives, University of Maryland-College Park, Box 13, Folder 1.
+<a name="13"></a><sup>13</sup> Letter to Gerald Appy from Patrick Callihan, February 12, 1964, James Day Collection, National Public Broadcasting Archives, University of Maryland-College Park, Box 13, Folder 1.

-<a name="7"></a><sup>7</sup> See for example letters to William Kobin, NET Vice President for Programming in the National Educational Television collection at the Wisconsin Historical Society, Series 8A, Box 1A, Folders 2, 4, 10, and 12.
+<a name="14"></a><sup>14</sup> See for example letters to William Kobin, NET Vice President for Programming in the National Educational Television collection at the Wisconsin Historical Society, Series 8A, Box 1A, Folders 2, 4, 10, and 12.

-<a name="8"></a><sup>8</sup> John White, statement for affiliates, in the National Educational Television collection at the Wisconsin Historical Society, Series 2A, Box 11, Folder 2.
+<a name="15"></a><sup>15</sup> John White, statement for affiliates, in the National Educational Television collection at the Wisconsin Historical Society, Series 2A, Box 11, Folder 2.

-<a name="9"></a><sup>9</sup> Seymour Martin Lipset, “The Sources of the ‘Radical Right’ (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963): 259-312.
+<a name="16"></a><sup>16</sup> Seymour Martin Lipset, “The Sources of the ‘Radical Right’ (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963): 259-312.

-<a name="10"></a><sup>10</sup> Richard Hofstadter, “The Pseudo-Conservative Revolt (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963):63-80.
+<a name="17"></a><sup>17</sup> Richard Hofstadter, “The Pseudo-Conservative Revolt (1955),” in *The Radical Right: The New American Right* Expanded and Updated, edited by Daniel Bell (Garden City: Doubleday and Company, Inc., 1963):63-80.

-<a name="11"></a><sup>11</sup> Richard Hofstadter, [“The Paranoid Style in American Politics,” Harper’s Magazine (November 1964)](https://harpers.org/archive/1964/11/the-paranoid-style-in-american-politics/)
+<a name="18"></a><sup>18</sup> Richard Hofstadter, [“The Paranoid Style in American Politics,” Harper’s Magazine (November 1964)](https://harpers.org/archive/1964/11/the-paranoid-style-in-american-politics/)

-<a name="12"></a><sup>12</sup> See for example, Frank S. Meyer, *In Defense of Freedom: A Conservative Credo* (Chicago, Regnery Co., 1962); and Meyer’s introductory essay, “Freedom, Tradition, Conservatism” in his edited collection, *What is Conservatism*(New York: Holt, Rinehart and Winston, 1964), 7-20.
+<a name="19"></a><sup>19</sup> See for example, Frank S. Meyer, *In Defense of Freedom: A Conservative Credo* (Chicago, Regnery Co., 1962); and Meyer’s introductory essay, “Freedom, Tradition, Conservatism” in his edited collection, *What is Conservatism*(New York: Holt, Rinehart and Winston, 1964), 7-20.

+<a name="20"></a><sup>20</sup> See Nicole Hemmer, *Messengers of the Right: Conservative Media and the Transformation of American Politics* (Philadelphia: University of Pennsylvania Press, 2016), 33-38.

+<a name="21"></a><sup>21</sup> See D.J.
+Mulloy, *The World of the John Birch Society: Conspiracy, Conservatism, and The Cold War* (Nashville: Vanderbilt University Press, 2014).

-<a name="13"></a><sup>13</sup> Frank S. Meyer, “Principles and Heresies: The Birch Malady,” *National Review*, October 19, 1965, 920.
+<a name="22"></a><sup>22</sup> Frank S. Meyer, “Principles and Heresies: The Birch Malady,” *National Review*, October 19, 1965, 920.

-<a name="14"></a><sup>14</sup> For a discussion of the break, see chapter 12 of Jeffrey Hart, *The Making of the American Conservative Mind: National Review and Its Times* (Wilmington: ISI Books, 2006).
+<a name="23"></a><sup>23</sup> For a discussion of the break, see chapter 12 of Jeffrey Hart, *The Making of the American Conservative Mind: National Review and Its Times* (Wilmington: ISI Books, 2006).

-<a name="15"></a><sup>15</sup> Jerome L. Himmelstein, *To The Right: The Transformation of American Conservatism* (Berkeley: University of California Press, 1990), 7-8.
+<a name="24"></a><sup>24</sup> Jerome L. Himmelstein, *To The Right: The Transformation of American Conservatism* (Berkeley: University of California Press, 1990), 7-8.

+<a name="25"></a><sup>25</sup> Sara Diamond, *Roads to Dominion: Right-Wing Movements and Political Power in the United States* (New York: The Guilford Press, 1995).

-<a name="16"></a><sup>16</sup> Alan Brinkley, “The Problem of American Conservatism,” *The American Historical Review* 99.2 (1994), 409.
+<a name="26"></a><sup>26</sup> Alan Brinkley, “The Problem of American Conservatism,” *The American Historical Review* 99.2 (1994), 409.

+<a name="27"></a><sup>27</sup> See, for example: Lisa McGirr, *Suburban Warriors: The Origins of the New American Right* (Princeton: Princeton University Press, 2002); Darren Dochuk, *From Bible Belt to Sunbelt: Plain-Folk Religion, Grassroots Politics, and the Rise of Evangelical Conservatism* (New York: W.W.
+Norton, 2011); Kevin Kruse, *White Flight: Atlanta and the Making of Modern Conservatism* (Princeton: Princeton University Press, 2007); Rick Perlstein, *Before the Storm: Barry Goldwater and the Unmaking of the American Consensus* (New York: Nation Books, 2009); Kim Phillps-Fein, *Invisible Hands: The Making of the Conservative Movement from the New Deal to Reagan* (New York: W.W.
+Norton, 2009); Steven M. Teles, *The Rise of the Conservative Legal Movement: The Battle for Control of the Law* (Princeton: Princeton University Press, 2010).

-<a name="17"></a><sup>17</sup> Donald L. Critchlow, “The Conservative Ascendancy,” in *Debating the American Conservative Movement, 1945 to the Present* (Lanham: Rowman and Littlefield Publishers, Inc., 2009), 9.
+<a name="28"></a><sup>28</sup> Donald L. Critchlow, “The Conservative Ascendancy,” in *Debating the American Conservative Movement: 1945 to the Present* (Lanham: Rowman and Littlefield Publishers, Inc., 2009), 9.

+<a name="29"></a><sup>29</sup> Nancy MacLean, "Guardians of Privilege," in *Debating the American Conservative Movement: 1945 to the Present* (Lanham: Rowman and Littlefield Publishers, Inc., 2009): 123-170.

+<a name="29"></a><sup>29</sup> Gregory L. Schneider, *The Conservative Century: From Reaction to Revolution* (Lanham:
+Rowman and Littlefield, 2009).

 <a name="18"></a><sup>18</sup> Quoted in Elizabeth Tandy Shermer, “Introduction,” *Barry Goldwater and the Remaking of the American Political Landscape* (Tucson: University of Arizona Press, 2013), 1.